cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 end
 ```

-4. Define a constant variable (all uppercase) when value will not change
+4. Define a constant variable (all uppercase) when value will not change.

 ```ruby
 # Constant declaration